pachadotdev/d3po/README.md

 * Area/distribution chart
 * Networks
 * Box and whiskers
-* Maps
 * Gramatically correct translations
+* Maps (TBA)

 The goal is to provide a package that becomes a gold standard for interactive visualization and facilitates using Shiny.

-As an R package, the idea is to obtain a high quality result to be accepted on rOpenSci and then CRAN.
 It should run on any computer with 'RStudio' and any server running 'Shiny'.

 We have worked under three goals: